bast/talk-better-resource-usage/talk.md

 ---

+## Motivation/ learning outcomes

+- Be able to tell what resources (.emph[memory, cores, time]) your job needs
+- Understand why knowing the resource needs can be .emph[good for you] and for all other users

+There will be few slides and a demo in the terminal where I will try some of this out.

+---

-# How we imagine that job scripts are prepared
+## How we imagine that job scripts are prepared

 - Taking some training
 - Reading documentation